June 20, 2019 Weather Forecast

 Puna

-Friday: Scattered showers.
+Thursday: Scattered showers, mainly before noon.
 Partly sunny, with a high near 83.
-Light and variable wind becoming southeast 5 to 10 mph in the afternoon.
+North northwest wind 7 to 10 mph becoming northeast in the afternoon.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

+Thursday Night: Scattered showers.
+Mostly cloudy, with a low around 64.
+Northeast wind 5 to 7 mph becoming calm in the evening.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-This Afternoon: Mostly sunny, with a high near 85.
-North wind 5 to 14 mph, with gusts as high as 20 mph.
+Today: Mostly sunny, with a high near 85.
+Breezy, with an east wind 11 to 16 mph becoming north 5 to 10 mph in the afternoon.
+Winds could gust as high as 22 mph.

 Tonight: Isolated showers.
 Partly cloudy, with a low around 66.
 North wind 5 to 7 mph becoming east after midnight.
 Chance of precipitation is 20%.